Skip to Main Content

 This is a guide for finding books, articles, and data in chemistry.
 It also includes links to download ChemDraw and other software, and information about using the proxy prefix and bookmarklet for off-campus access.

-1. Start at the PerkinElmer Site Subscription page and locate the section for "New York University" (not NYU, it's listed as "New York University").
+1. Start at the ChemDraw/ChemOffice Subscription Gallery page and locate the section for "New York University" (not NYU, it's listed as "New York University").

 2. The first option will say, "Register to download the latest version of ChemDraw."
 Click the Register button, and you will be taken to a User Registration form.
-Fill out the info and click "Submit".
+Fill out the form, making sure to enter your NYU email address, and click "Submit."

-3. You will be redirected to the PerkinElmer account page Click the “Sign Up” tab, then enter your email address again, and provide a password for the account.
+3. You will be redirected to the Revvity Signals Account page.
+Click on the “New User” tab, then enter your NYU email address again, and provide a password for the account.

 4. Once you've successfully created your account, you will be automatically logged in, and taken to the “List Entitlements" page of the account, which shows a list of subscribed products.
 Click the "Download Now" link for the first product in that list.

 5. You will be redirected to a "Download Order" page.
-Click the ChemDraw Professional link, and there will be a list of installers for different operating systems.
+Click the ChemOffice+ Cloud Standard link, and there will be a list of installers for different operating systems.
 Download the one you need.

-6. When you run the ChemDraw installer, you may be asked for an activation code.
-You can find your activation code by logging in to the PerkinElmer account page and navigating to the "List Entitlement" page (linked in the left sidebar).
+6. When you run the ChemDraw/ChemOffice installer, you may be asked for an activation code.
+You can find your activation code by logging in to the Revvity Signals Account page and looking in the "Product_Activation" column.

 Signals Notebook (ELN)